-The Company strives to ensure that all general fund investments are properly aligned with business objectives, meeting policyholder obligations, and that adequate liquidity is maintained at all times.
+The Company strives to ensure that all general fund investments are properly aligned with business objectives including meeting policyholder obligations and maintaining adequate liquidity at all times.
 Consideration is given in our investment process to a wide range of factors, including ensuring attractive risk and return profiles, appropriate diversification by asset type, credit exposure and sector, financial condition of issuers and borrowers, quality and value of underlying security and macro- and micro-economic developments and trends including prospects for specific industry sectors.
-The Risk & Conduct Review Committee of the Board of Directors approves policies that contain prudent standards and procedures for the investment of our general fund assets.
+The Risk & Conduct Review Committee of the Board of Directors ("The Risk & Conduct Review Committee") approves policies that contain prudent standards and procedures for the investment of our general fund assets.
 These policies include requirements, restrictions and limitations for interest rate, credit, equity market, real estate market, liquidity, concentration, currency, and derivative risks.
 Compliance with these policies is monitored on a regular basis and reported annually to the Risk & Conduct Review Committee.
 The Governance, Nomination & Investment Committee of the Board of Directors monitors the Company's Investment Plan and investment performance, oversees practices, procedures and controls related to the management of the general fund investment portfolio, and reviews corporate governance guidelines and processes.